 Across the Creek

-There’s more to explore on the south side of Mission Creek.
+You might cross the bridge in order to walk among the big dinosaurs of Prehistoric Forest, but there's more to explore here on the south side of Mission Creek.
 Like the Museum Backyard, this is an outdoor area of our campus for nature education and play.
-However, the area across the creek is not ADA-accessible (the Backyard is ADA-accessible).
+However, this area across the creek is not ADA-accessible (the Backyard is ADA-accessible).
+Check out our accessibility page for tips on getting across the creek to enjoy this area.

 The heart of this area is the Sukinanik’oy Garden of Chumash Plants.
 In the Barbareño Chumash language, sukinanik’oy means “bringing back to life.”
 This garden was established by the Museum working with Chumash people to preserve traditional plant knowledge.
 More than 150 species of wild native plants provided food, medicine, clothing, shelter, basketry, and tools for the Chumash Native people of our region.
 The garden shares information about many of the plants important in Chumash culture, both past and present.
 The Sukinanik’oy Garden was made possible by the Garden Club of Santa Barbara and gifts in memory of Dawn Hattenbach.